[Last updated 2018 10 06] Warning: This page is not about any of the core functions of EvalC3. It’s simply an

-Here is a very simple example, where performance measures from 9 different models, (among the 2^5 =32 possible models in the Krook data set) were plotted on to a landscape surface diagram generated by Excel.
+Here is a very simple and incomplete example, where performance measures from 9 different models, (among the 2^5 =32 possible models in the Krook dataset) were plotted on to a landscape surface diagram generated by Excel.
 In this landscape, the bottom right corner is where Necessary and Sufficient models would be found because it is there where FP=0 & FN=0.
-But no models of this type were found in the Krook data set I was working with.
+But no models of this type were found in the Krook dataset I was working with.
 But there were plenty of Sufficient models, represented by the mountains on the bottom left side, where FP = 0 but there some FNs.
 Higher altitudes represent models with greater numbers of True Positives.
+PS: I think this visualisation could be improved by using a better 3D graphing app.
+Also, a contour map might be better

 What would this landscape shaped meta-model then tell us?
 I had hoped some measure of landscape smoothness/ruggedness would tell us how risky or safe incremental innovation in model design might be, in a given dataset.
 Some landscapes might be rugged in the sense that a small change in model design would lead to a big change in fitness and vice versa.
-However, I don’t think this type of landscape example let us see this – the distance between two locations in this landscape does not represent the degree of similarity in two models – rather it represents how different the performance of two mocels is, in terms of numbers of FPs and FNs.
-Some other way needs to be found to represent similarity of model attributes on the horizontal axes.
+However, I don’t think this type of landscape example let us see this – the distance between two locations in this landscape does not represent the degree of similarity in two models – rather it represents how different the performance of two models is, in terms of numbers of FPs and FNs.
+To show landscape ruggedness/smoothness some other way needs to be found to represent similarity of model attributes on the horizontal axes.

 To be continued….